 • Submit modifications for any changes to the protocol to the IRRC

-• Submit closure report to the IRRC once the research is complete
+• Submit a closure report to the IRRC once the research is complete

 • Complete the research within one year or submit a continuing review to the IRRC